-We can help you to sell Ursula Fookes original artwork with a free valuation.
+We can help you to sell Ursula Fookes original Linocuts with a free valuation.
 We are interested in purchasing original linocuts and paintings by Ursula Fookes.
-Clients in the U.K., Europe, USA and worldwide regularly sell Ursula Fookes artwork to us.
+Clients in the U.K. and worldwide regularly sell Ursula Fookes linocuts to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value” Read more…….